Last Updated on February 21, 2021 by Paul Guzman

 Where to plant it

 Use it in a large container or espaliered vine.
 It does not mind being in a container.
 However, water more often for a better-looking plant during the summer, every other day will suffice.
-Be sure your pot has good drainage otherwise it will develop root rot.
+Be sure your pot has good drainage otherwise, it will develop root rot.
 Fertilize with a good 20-20-20 analysis fertilizer.
 Once in spring, summer, and fall.

-You can also use it as a ground-cover.
-Again, place it in a shady spot it will struggle if you plant it in full blazing hot sun especially as a ground-cover.
+You can also use it as a ground cover.
+Again, place it in a shady spot it will struggle if you plant it in full blazing hot sun, especially as a ground cover.

-Does it have a flower
+Does it have a flower?

 Yes, it does.
 And a very fragrant flower at that!
 It will bloom from mid-spring until the hot southwest sun comes around, usually around early June or so.
-After that, it is basically an evergreen plant.
+After that, it is an evergreen plant.

 Insects or diseases

 Fusarium wilt is a fungal disease that will destroy the Star Jasmine.
-But, it basically happens in places where there is lots of rainfall around the southwest this is not a big problem.
+But, it basically happens in places with lots of rainfall around the southwest this is not a big problem.
 As I mentioned earlier this plant does require lots of water and shady conditions.
 You will have to keep an eye on your watering systems.
 Leaks and overspray from sprinklers will promote fungal diseases.
 Use a good fungicide to remove Fusarium wilt.
 It will take numerous applications before it is removed.

-In regions where temperatures get below 20° Fahrenheit, the leaves will turn a purple then brown color this is due to the cold weather.
+In regions where temperatures get below 20° Fahrenheit, the leaves will turn a purple and then brown color this is due to the cold weather.
 It is best to wait until the last frost before trimming it back.
 It will regrow new foilage and your Star Jasmine will thrive and bloom again in mid-summer.

 Can you tell me the botanical name of Star Jasmine?